Saturday, April 30, 2016

 In April 2011, DND created the position of Director General Cyber to help "develop the military’s future cyber capabilities", potentially including offensive capabilities (Chris Thatcher, "Operationalizing the cyber domain," Vanguard, 26 June 2013).

 The current DG Cyber (or DG Cyber Warfare, or DG Cyberspace) is Brigadier General Frances J. Allen, a former Commander of the Canadian Forces Information Operations Group (CFIOG) and an early advocate of CNA capabilities for the CF. (Allen wrote a paper recommending the development of CNA capabilities in 2002 when she was still a lieutenant-colonel.
-[Update 22 April 2016: I mistakenly said major originally.])
+[Update 22 April 2016: I mistakenly said major originally.]
+[Update 1 April 2024: As I discovered recently when looking through the publications on the Canadian Forces College website, there are actually two versions of Allen's paper available: the other one, presumably the earlier of the two, does indeed list her rank as major.])

 More recently, in September 2015, Defence Minister Jason Kenney implied that such a capability either already exists or soon would, saying, "I think you can reasonably assume that when the military develops a command, it has to have the capability to be both offensive and defensive.
 Potentially hostile countries need to know that, if they are going to launch cyber attacks against our critical systems, Canada and its allies have the capacity to retaliate."
 (Justin Ling, "Canada’s Defense Minister Talks Fighting the Islamic State, Arming the Kurds, and Cyber Warfare," Vice News, 28 September 2015)